exercism/configlet/README.md

 configlet sync --filepaths
 ```

-(Note that `configlet lint` will also produce an error when an exercise has a missing/empty `files` key.)
+(Note that `configlet lint` also produces an error when an exercise has a missing/empty `files` key.)

 To populate empty/missing values of the exercise-level `files` key for every Concept Exercise and Practice Exercise from the patterns in the track-level `files` key: